SyncfusionExamples/How-to-display-formatted-html-in-WPF-EditControl/README.md

-# How-to-display-formatted-html-in-WPF-EditControl
+# How to display formatted html in WPF EditControl
-This repository contains the sample that how to display formatted html in WPF EditControl
+This repository contains the sample that shows how to display formatted html in WPF EditControl

 The DocumentLanguage property of the EditControl enables the users to select and display the language.
 To display a html file, the  DocumentLanguage enum type property value can be set to HTML.